 Perhaps that’s why marketers have been drawn to Artificial Intelligence (AI) and Machine Learning early on.
 To be successful, marketers must understand how consumers become aware of their brands, move through the buying funnel, and make the decision to become a customer.
 In an age of personalization, they must also understand how to capture, analyze and use all the data generated by these consumer actions so they can tailor messages to be the right one at the right time for each consumer.

 Digital marketers don’t have the resources to do all of that manually.
 That’s where Machine Learning can help.
-Machine Learning can sort through data faster than any human, no matter how smart, to identify patterns, trends, and opportunities.
+AI ML Certification can sort through data faster than any human, no matter how smart, to identify patterns, trends, and opportunities.

 Savvy marketers are already using Machine Learning for: